Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 For <code>Q<sub>A</sub> * Q<sub>B</sub></code>, <code>Q<sub>A</sub></code> would be along the left column, and <code>Q<sub>B</sub></code> would be along the top row.
 If you swap them, you'll just have some minus signs in the wrong spots.

 <details><summary>See an example</summary>
-- Not implemented yet -
+- Not implemented yet.
+If an example would help, tell me to do this -
 </details>

 ### Q*V Multiplication